 Weekly and Monthly Activities

-Each activity has a Coordinator - for any of the activities that do not yet have a Coordinator confirmed, please call Jackie at the Club to volunteer.
+Each activity has a Coordinator - for any of the activities that do not yet have a Coordinator confirmed, please call the Club to volunteer.

 Please arrive 10 minutes before the start of the activity in order for the activity to begin on time.

-Please pay your Activity Fee with Loonies or a Twoonie, no small coins.
+Please pay your Activity Fee with Loonies or a Toonie, no small coins.

 Checkout the Activity Information, Volunteer Activities and Activity Resources at the bottom of this page.